microsoft/DLWorkspace/docs/deployment/On-Prem/SingleUbuntu.md

 # Deploy DL workspace cluster on Ubuntu.

-This document describes the procedure to deploy DL workspace cluster on a Ubuntu Cluster that is on a VLAN with a initial node that is used as a PXE-server for prime the cluster.
+This document describes the procedure to deploy DL workspace cluster on a single Ubuntu node.
+The target deployment node can be either your local machine, or a remote node.

 1. [Run Once] Setup [development environment](../../DevEnvironment/Readme.md).

+2. Please make sure that the deployment node satisfy the following:
+   * We assume that it is Ubuntu OS, preferably 16.04
+   * It has a "core" account that you can [ssh into](https://www.ssh.com/ssh/copy-id)
+   * The "core" account can [sudo](https://linuxconfig.org/sudo-install-usage-and-sudoers-config-file-basics) to gain root priviledge.
+Please follow the instruction to setup sudo without password.

 2. [Configuration the cluster](../configuration/Readme.md), and determine important information of the cluster (e.g., cluster name, number of Etcd servers used).
 Please refer to [Backup/Restore](../Backup.md) on instruction to backup/restore cluster configuration.